 As information proletarians learn, work and play, they produce wealth while sustaining themselves and their beloved.
 Much smaller groups (called information elites) seize most of this wealth in the name of military security and use it to defray the anti-profit costs of their weapon technologies.

-These costs go well beyond peacetime expenditures for weapons and soldiers, far beyond that.
-When comparing the economics of a peaceful society to the econolologic of a weapon society, an accurate distinction would be between the wealth of Geneva and the poverty of Mogadishu, or the athleticism of an Olympic runner winning his favorite race, versus that of a wounded soldier dragging his buddy’s body to the rear.
+These costs go well beyond peacetime expenditures for weapons and soldiers, far beyond those.
+When comparing the economics of a peaceful society to the econolologic of a weapon society, a precise distinction would be between the wealth of Geneva and the poverty of Mogadishu, or the athleticism of an Olympic runner winning his favorite race, versus that of a wounded soldier dragging his buddy’s torn body to the rear.

 I’ve considered opting for the terms opinion elite and opinion proletariat to emphasize the fleeting nature of these prejudices and the information elite's paradoxical lack of merit.
-Opinion elites believe that their prejudices are a cut above everyone else’s; opinion proletarians convince themselves that their preferences are second-rate compared to those of the opinion elite.
-Well-entrenched in the media and schools, opinion elites endorse this inferiority complex.
+Opinion elites believe that their prejudices are a cut above everyone else’s; opinion proletarians are convinced that their preferences are second-rate compared to those of the opinion elite.
+Well-entrenched in the media and schools, opinion elites emphasize this inferiority complex.

 Info elites and weapon managers are interchangeable among different nation-states, religious affiliations and political organizations.
 They include our rulers, their staff, media workers, judges, teachers, priests, politicians and other key misinformation and disinformation professionals ― whether or not they understand what they’re doing and why they are doing it.
 They consider themselves superior to their proletarian hosts – from whom they spring and upon whom they depend – the same way a precocious youngster might scorn his humble guardians.

 Learners must appeal foremost to military honor: that of my father, of every noble warrior, which cleanses him of his filth.
 Real warriors will recognize honor at once and defend it against any crazy deviant who lacks it, lethal as he may be.
 That honor will inspire PeaceWorld and defend it fiercely from then on.
 Honor and Learning should become one.
-After all, one learns honor.
+After all, honor is learned.

 Info elites assert that their weapon management suits everyone’s needs best (an obvious lie).
 They employ:

-· weapon mentors to broadcast this fabrication during pseudo-peace, and
+· weapon mentors to broadcast this lie during pseudo-peace, and

 · weapon sectarians to do so more forcefully in times of war.